 Pick your Sunset Spot

-On a clear day in Budapest, the sunsets can be equally as enchanting as the city itself.
-The sun sets on the Buda side of the river, disappearing behind the majestic Fishermans Bastion and Buda castle.
-For this reason, many gather on the Pest side of the river to witness the spectacle unfold.
+The sun sets on the Buda side of the river, so many gather on the Pest side of the river to witness the spectacle unfold.

-OK, day 2 of our 4 Day Budapest Itinerary and it’s set to be a busy day exploring the Buda side of the city.
+OK, day 2 of this 4 Day Budapest Itinerary and it’s set to be a busy day exploring the Buda side of the city.

-Regardless if you make it for sunrise or not, the entire castle district is like a scene straight from a fairy tale.
-You’re going to fall in love with the city on a whole other level after you’ve experienced it.
+The entire castle district is like a scene straight from a fairy tale.
+You’re going to fall in love with the city on a whole other level after you’ve experienced it

 Getting to the Castle District

-There are several ways to reach the castle district, including by foot, bus, and funicular cable car.
-We always go around on foot in Budapest; however, from the city centre, you should prepare for a 40-50 minute walk.
-After you’ve crossed the chain bridge, a gentle 15-minute hill walk leads you to the Fishermans Bastion.
+There are several ways to reach the castle district.
+We went on foot; however, from the city centre, you should prepare for a 40-50 minute walk.

 Finally, the Funicular cable car located at the end of the chain bridge is open from 7.30 am to 10.00 pm.
 A return ticket will set you back HUF 1800.